South Downs Way, looking toward Beachy Head

 On these types of walk, I try to keep my bag under about 10% of my body weight.
 For me, that means everything I need to stay safe and comfortable, including water and snacks, needs to come in under 7-8kg.

 The one thing I would mention for now, though, is hiking poles.
-For the last few years I’ve been slowly converting from “none, ever” to “one, occasionally” to “two, most of the time” when it comes to using them on long walks.
+For the last few years I’ve been slowly converting from “none, ever” to “one, occasionally” to “two, always” when it comes to using them on long walks.
 The amount of knee pain I get on steep, uneven downhills has dropped massively, and uphill sections are noticeably easier.

 There’s a lot of up and down on this trail, and much of it is on steep, rocky paths.
 Some of those paths would be quite dangerous in the wet without poles, but even in dry conditions, the poles made a huge difference to the amount of energy and pain I had at the end of the day.